valyala/fasthttp/README.md

 before returning from [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).

 * Blind switching from net/http to fasthttp won't give you performance boost.
-While fasthttp is optimized for speed, its' performance may be easily saturated by slow [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
+While fasthttp is optimized for speed, its performance may be easily saturated by slow [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler).
 So [profile](http://blog.golang.org/profiling-go-programs) and optimize your code after switching to fasthttp.
 For instance, use [quicktemplate](https://github.com/valyala/quicktemplate)